Peruvian hairless dog

 • Hanging or cropped ears.

-• Presence of hair on other parts of the body not authorised by the standard.
+• Presence of hair in the hairless variety on parts of the body not indicated in the standard.

 • Albinism.